DIRECTOR OF MUSIC

 EXT.
 231 – MGarrett@CovenantWeb.org

 Matthew Garrett has been making music at the Church of the Covenant since he moved to Cleveland in 2009.
-He became a member of the church in 2011 and joined the staff as Associate Director of Music in 2015.
-In this role, he works primarily with the adult choir, although the adult handbell choir allows him to ring every now and then.
-Matthew and Jonathan Moyer work together to plan, organize and lead various parts of the church vocal music programs.
+He became a member of the church in 2011, joined the staff as Associate Director of Music in 2015, and now serves as Director of Music.
+In this role, he works with a wonderful team of colleagues to plan, organize and lead the Church of the Covenant music programs.
+Matthew conducts the Chancel Choir as a part of worship services and collaborative musical program with local music organizations.
 He previously held church music positions at Presbyterian churches in Central and North Florida.

 Originally from Spartanburg, South Carolina, Matthew now lives in Cleveland Heights with his partner, Michael Peters and their two cats, Jedi and Milo.